2023 High Learning Support Needs Funding Guidelines

 Where a preschool has a large number of eligible HLSN funding applications, the department may contact the preschool to gather further information and clarify the program spending rules.
 The department may also cap funding in consultation with the preschool to ensure the funding allocations provided can be spent on the individual children.

-Where a child is enrolled over several days, HLSN funding can be used to support systemic adjustments across their enrolment.
+Where a child is enrolled over several days, HLSN funding should be used to support adjustments across their enrolment.
 Additional supports to assist with the inclusion of children with a disability are also available through the Sector Capacity Building program.

 HLSN funding must be used to support the individual child.